TheSeaOfRhun/LTR/README.txt

 ----------------------------------------------------------------------
 COMPILING

 Type "mvn package" in a shell.
-Tested with Maven 3.0.5.
+Tested with Maven 3.0.5 and 3.5.0.

 ----------------------------------------------------------------------
 INDEXING